DELOACH BLOG

 I will also discuss the exposure pathways of PFOA and PFOS.
 I will examine the regulations and guidelines for the use of these chemicals.
 I will also investigate their impact on the environment and various industries.

 I will guide how to limit exposure to PFOA and PFOS and protect oneself from potential health risks.
 Perfluorooctanoic acid (PFOA) and Perfluorooctane sulfonate (PFOS) have been primary environmental safety concerns raised recently.
-There may be short and long-term health impacts on humans.
+There may be short and long-term human health effects.

-This guide covers the potential risks of PFOA and PFOS.
+This guide covers the potential risks of pfo's and pfoa's.
 It explains their sources and exposure pathways.
 It also looks at regulations and guidelines for their usage and impact on the environment and industries.

 Introduction to PFOA and PFOS